BenPrzychodzki/bloc-pokedex-flutter/README.md

 # pokedex_app
 ## Description

 The app replicates the Pokedex from the Pokemon game series.
-In the base version, the user will be able to see a list of all pokemons, and when clicking on any of them, open a list of details.
+In the base version, the user is able to see a list of all pokemons, and when clicking on any of them, open a list of details.

 ## Technical aspects of the app:
 - Application written in Flutter programming tool, in Dart language.